Graph Package Guide

 - One-shot keys (

-) are automatically cleared after successful execution. - All state updates are atomic.
+user_input/one_shot_messages) are automatically cleared after successful execution. - All state updates are atomic.

 - GraphAgent/Runner only sets

-with a user message.
-This allows any pre-LLM node to modifyuser_input
+user_inputand no longer pre-populatesmessageswith a user message.
+This allows any pre-LLM node to modifyuser_inputand have it take effect in the same round.

 Three input paradigms